Soul of a Nation member opening, 2019. Photograph by Gary Sexton

 Auxiliaries of the Fine Arts Museums

-Consisting of five membership groups, the Auxiliaries raise funds that support the Museums’ goals.
-This includes the coordination of Bouquets to Art, the Museums’ largest annual fundraiser, in addition to smaller initiatives and social gatherings throughout the year.
+Consisting of five membership groups, the Auxiliaries raise funds that support the Fine Arts Museums of San Francisco’s goals.
+This includes the coordination of Bouquets to Art, one of the Museums’ largest annual fundraisers, in addition to smaller initiatives and social gatherings throughout the year.

 San Francisco Auxiliary of the Fine Arts Museums